sergiogomes/cbh-take-home-project/Ticket_Breakdown.md

 Acceptance Criteria:

 > - Create the table
-> - Don't forget of creating an index for the PK
+> - Don't forget to create an index for the PK
 > - One facility can have multiple agents
 > - One agent can be assigned to multiple facilities